 Road trip from Dallas to Galveston

-Leave the big city for the slow coast, where life is more colorful, and the air smells like salt and sea breeze.
+Leave the big city for this pleasant beach town in Texas, where life is more colorful, and the air smells like salt and sea breeze.

 If you have some time before you hit the road, check out our itinerary for a weekend in Dallas or even for one day in Dallas, so you make sure to hit all the city highlights, including the mind-blowing murals.